BioNomad/tuftsTutorials/docs/tools/python.md

 ![](images/jupyter-lab.png)

-- now hit `Launch` and open your window when your JupyterLab session is ready
+- now hit `Launch` and then once your session is ready, click on the `Connect to JupyterLab` button

 ## Conda on the HPC